From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Introduction

 More recently, in \cite{Festuccia:2018rew,Festuccia:2019akm,Festuccia:2020yff} a framework was developed to generalise Pestun's result to any compact simply-connected four-manifold with a $T^2$-isometry with isolated fixed points and an arbitrary distribution of (anti-)instantons at those points.
 The partition function is conjecturally obtained by gluing (anti-)instanton Nekrasov partition functions.
 However, this is not the full story, as four-manifolds $B$ with non-trivial $H^2(B;\mathbb{Z})$ also admit gauge configurations where the field strength has flux on non-contractible cycles.
-It was conjectured in \cite{Nekrasov:2003vi,Festuccia:2018rew} that the flux contributions enter as a shift of the Coulomb branch parameter in each copy of the Nekrasov partition function.
+The way to see this is as follows: for non-Abelian gauge groups $G$, in order to solve the localisation equations, one chooses a ``diagonal'' gauge such that scalars $\tilde{\phi},\varphi$ in the locus take values in the Cartan subalgebra.
+However, even for the trivial gauge bundle, for $H^2(B;\mathbb{Z})\neq0$, the maps $\tilde\phi,\varphi\in\Map(B,\mathfrak{g})$ might be topologically non-trivial, in which case there is an obstruction to choosing diagonal gauge.
+Such a choice is only possible if the Cartan component of the gauge field is a connection of a non-trivial torus-bundle \cite{Blau:1994rk}.
+It was conjectured in \cite{Nekrasov:2003vi,Festuccia:2018rew} that such flux contributions enter as a shift of the Coulomb branch parameter in each copy of the Nekrasov partition function.
 The full partition function is then obtained as a sum over these flux sectors.
 In the literature \cite{Nekrasov:2003vi,Nakajima:2003pg,Nakajima:2003uh,Gottsche:2006tn,Bawane:2014uka,Bershtein:2015xfa,Bershtein:2016mxz,Hosseini:2018uzp,Crichigno:2018adf,Festuccia:2018rew,Festuccia:2019akm,Bonelli:2020xps}, the sum is over equivariant fluxes which are then constrained by stability equations.

 The main objective of this work is to compute the one-loop partition function around fluxes, for the 4d $\mathcal{N}=2$ vector multiplet on compact simply-connected quasi-toric manifolds.
 In particular, we allow the theories to localise to different distributions of (anti-)instantons at the torus fixed points (also known as \textit{Pestunization}).
 We explicitly compute the one-loop partition function of these theories around each flux sector, whose factorised form\footnote{By ``factorised'' we mean an expression for the partition function in terms of a product over its contributions from individual torus fixed points on the manifold.
 This notion was introduced in \cite{Pasquetti:2011fj,Beem:2012mb}.} agrees with the form conjectured in \cite{Nekrasov:2003vi,Festuccia:2018rew}.
 From this form we can read out the shifts of the Coulomb branch parameter at each torus fixed point by the fluxes and write down the Coulomb branch partition function\footnote{This is the holomorphic ``integrand'' of the full partition function and we make this distinction since we will not concern ourselves with the remaining integral over the Coulomb branch parameter in this work.}, including instanton and classical parts.